v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-defender-atp.md

   **Default**: Block

 - **Prevent credential stealing type**
   Set to *Enable* to [Protect derived domain credentials with Credential Guard](https://docs.microsoft.com/windows/security/identity-protection/credential-guard/credential-guard).
-Windows Defender Credential Guard uses virtualization-based security to isolate secrets so that only privileged system software can access them.
+Microsoft Defender Credential Guard uses virtualization-based security to isolate secrets so that only privileged system software can access them.
 Unauthorized access to these secrets can lead to credential theft attacks, such as Pass-the-Hash or Pass-The-Ticket.
-Windows Defender Credential Guard prevents these attacks by protecting NTLM password hashes, Kerberos Ticket Granting Tickets, and credentials stored by applications as domain credentials.
+Microsoft Defender Credential Guard prevents these attacks by protecting NTLM password hashes, Kerberos Ticket Granting Tickets, and credentials stored by applications as domain credentials.

   **Default**: Enable